Countries visited: South Africa & Swaziland

 Kruger National Park

-We leave the park this morning and continue to Hoedspruit for the next 2 nights, but first stopping at the Kinyonge Reptile centre for an interactive tour.
+We leave the park this morning and continue to Hoedspruit for the next 2 nights, but first we stop at Kinyonga Reptile Centre for an interactive tour.

 Jessica the Hippo